 In this course, the student applies sound exegetical methods to assigned Hebrew passages to find the author's intended meaning and its theological and practical significance.
-The method includes research into the historical, cultural, and literary background of each passage as well as lexical, grammatical, and syntactical analysis.
+These methods include research into the historical, cultural, and literary background of each passage as well as lexical, grammatical, and syntactical analyses.
 Since different portions are used each time the course is offered, the student may repeat it for credit.
-(Prerequisite: OT632)
+(Prerequisite: OT632 or equivalent)